gonzalober/cv/README.md

 - Managed and supervised a team of junior colleagues.
 - Credit and loan revision of the accounting records applying research and analyses process.

-## Skills

-#### Curiosity

-I started being fascinated about programming 5 years ago when I was doing eDx Data science on python courses.
-These courses were really an eye opener to me as I discovered how vast and interesting the coding world is.

-#### Team player

-My experience have demostrated me that when working in a team increases the commitment of each team member with the team's objective.
-As a consequence, team's output will be higher quality and with fewer errors.
-I also have ability, when necessary, to stepback in order to evaluate the different alternatives that my team-mates are proposing.

 ## Training